SteliosMouslech/Embedded_Systems_Design_Mean_Filter/README.md

 # Embedded Systems Design: Mean Filter
-A repository containing the project done during the 9th semester university subject "Embedded Systems Design"
+A repository containing the project done during the 9th semester university subject "Embedded Systems Design".
+The project reports are in Greek

 ### Team Members